spencech/ems-web-app-messages/README.md

 	}

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

 ## Code scaffolding

 Run `ng generate component component-name --project messages` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project messages`.